kigster/sym/README.md

   1. You start with a piece of sensitive __data__ you want to protect.
 This can be a file or a string.
   2. You generate a new encryption key, that will be used to both encrypt and decrypt the data.
 The key is 256 bits, or 32 bytes, or 45 bytes when base64-encoded, and can be generated with `sym -g`.
      * You can optionally password protect the key with `sym -gp`
-     * You can save the key into a file `sym -gp -o key-file`
+     * You can save the key into a file `sym -gpo key-file`
-     * Or you can save it into the OS-X Keychain, with `sym -gp -x keychain-name`
+     * Or you can save it into the OS-X Keychain, with `sym -gpx keychain-name`
      * or you can print it to STDOUT, which is the default.
-  3. You can then use the key to encrypt sensitive __data__, with `sym -e [key-option] [data-option]`, passing it the key in several accepted ways:
+  3. You can then use the key to encrypt sensitive __data__, with `sym -e [key-option] [data-option]`, passing it the key in several accepted ways.
+Smart flag `-k` automatically interpretes the source of the key, by trying:
-     * You can pass the key as a string (not recommended) via `-k key`
+     * a file with a pathname.
-     * Or read the key from a file `-k key-file`
+     * or environment variable
-     * Or read the key from the OS-X Keychain with `-x keychain-name`
+     * or OS-X Keychain password entry
-     * Or you can paste the key interactively with `-i`
+     * or you can paste the key interactively with `-i`
   4. Input data can be read from a file with `-f file`, or read from STDIN, or a passed on the command line with `-s string`
   4. Output is the encrypted data, which is printed to STDOUT by the default, or it can be saved to a file with `-o <file>`
   5. Encrypted file can be later decrypted with `sym -d [key-option] [data-option]`